jyirrell/capstone/README.md

 Combining the topics of health and air quality was as a result of personal interests in both the health and environment fields.

 PLEASE NOTE: Since this project was part of an course, it is something that is being regularly revisited, adapted and extended (for more information on this, please see the limitations and future work sections).
-Also, the CSVs have yet to be uploaded due to their size being too big for my github repo
+The full CSV of the scraped data and that of the larger data frame have yet to be uploaded since they are too large for the repo.
+Instead, a sample that was created for the machine learning (see modelling section) has been included

 ## Background